-Aliso Fire Scorches 150 Acres in Orange County; Some Evacuation Orders Lifted: Officials
+Aliso Fire Scorches 150 Acres in Orange County; All Evacuation Orders Lifted: Officials

 Firefighters were making progress on a brush fire that prompted the evacuation of thousands of residents in Laguna Beach and Aliso Viejo, officials reported Sunday morning.

-The Aliso Fire, which broke out Saturday afternoon below the Top of the World neighborhood and behind Soka University, was estimated to have charred 150 acres and was 10 percent contained, according to tweets from the Laguna Beach Police Department and Orange County Fire Authority.
+The Aliso Fire, which broke out Saturday afternoon below the Top of the World neighborhood and behind Soka University, was estimated to have charred 150 acres and was at 40 percent containment, according to tweets from the Laguna Beach Police Department and Orange County Fire Authority.

 The fire was previously believed to have scorched an estimated 200 acres, but the updated lower figure was revealed after helicopters mapped the perimeter, the Fire Authority stated.

-Evacuation orders remained in effect in Laguna Beach, according to news release.
-The affected areas included: Ridge Drive, Rimcrest Circle, Crestwood Circle, Park Place, the east side of Alta Laguna Boulevard, Tyrol Drive, Mountain View Drive, Bonn Drive, Nestall Road, Treetop Lane, Alpine Way, Anns Lane, Shady Lane, Old Top of the World Drive, Sommet Du Monde and Shady Place.
+Evacuation orders were lifted in all of Laguna Beach just after 6 p.m., according to a news release.

+The previously affected areas included: Ridge Drive, Rimcrest Circle, Crestwood Circle, Park Place, the east side of Alta Laguna Boulevard, Tyrol Drive, Mountain View Drive, Bonn Drive, Nestall Road, Treetop Lane, Alpine Way, Anns Lane, Shady Lane, Old Top of the World Drive, Sommet Du Monde and Shady Place.

 Initially, approximately 1,500 people were evacuated from the Top of the World and Old Top of the World neighborhoods, according to the Fire Authority.

-Late Sunday morning, Laguna Beach authorities reported that 600 residents remained evacuated from about 300 homes.
+Late Sunday morning, authorities reported that 600 residents remained evacuated from about 300 homes.
+They added that no structures were damaged or threatened.

 Capt.
 Tony Bommarito, of the Fire Authority, told KTLA that residents remained under evacuation orders while crews put out hot spots.
 They were also cutting a line around the fire and looking for any possible embers that could spark another fire.